simon-anders/htseq/doc/count.rst

 * the intersection of all non-empty sets `S(i)` for mode ``intersection-nonempty``.

+If `S` contains precisely one feature, the read is counted for this feature.
+If it contains more than one feature, the read is counted as ``ambiguous`` (and not counted for any features), and if ``S`` is empty, the read is counted as ``no_feature``.

-The following figure illustrates the effect of these rules:
+The following figure illustrates the effect of these three modes:

 .. image:: count_modes.png